-We describe a method for constructing a PALF in the general case where the handle decomposition includes a $0$-handle, some 1-handles, and some 2-handles.
-Step 0 refers to the method of Akbulut--Ozbagci \cite{MR1825664} (See also \cite[Section 10.2]{MR2114165}).
+We now describe a method for constructing a PALF in the general case, where the handle decomposition of the given 4-manifold consists of a 0-handle, 1-handles, and 2-handles.
+Step 0 is based on the method introduced by Akbulut and Ozbagci \cite{MR1825664} (see also \cite[Section 10.2]{MR2114165}).

-\begin{itemize} \item[\textbf{Step 0}] We assume that a $1$-handle is represented by a pair of 3-balls over the front projection of the Legendrian tangle, and that the framed link diagram is in standard form (Figure~\ref{fig:L0202}).
-We modify the handle decomposition by applying a single negative twist to each strand passing through a dotted circle (Figure~\ref{fig:L0307}).
-This twisting operation does not change the diffeomorphism type of the underlying 4-manifold.
+\begin{itemize} \item[\textbf{Step 0}] We assume that each 1-handle is represented by a pair of 3-balls over the front projection of a Legendrian tangle, and that the framed link diagram is initially in standard form (see Figure~\ref{fig:W0202}).
+We modify this handle decomposition by applying a single negative full-twist to the strands passing through each dotted circle (see Figure~\ref{fig:W0306}(a)).